bootstrap-vue/bootstrap-vue/src/components/calendar/README.md

 You can hide this header via the `hide-header` prop.
 Note this only _visually hides_ the selected date, while keeping it available to screen reader users as an `aria-live` region.

+For example usage, refer to the [Internationalization section](#internationalization) below.

 ### Optional decade navigation buttons

 Set the prop `show-decade-nav` to enable the previous and next decade buttons in the calendar's date